joelchrono12/joelchrono12.ml/_posts/2025-04-15-blog-questions-tv-shows.md

 **AAAAAAAAAH I STILL DON'T KNOW**, I was trying to force myself into thinking something again (didn't work).

-Characters from Star Trek feel like too safe of a choice, ~~and I would feel like a poser as I haven't actually half of the episodes in the TOS and TNG series...~~ so maybe not.
+Characters from Star Trek feel like too safe of a choice, ~~and I would feel like a poser as I haven't actually watched half of the episodes in the TOS and TNG series...~~ so maybe not.

 *I'm knocking my head against the keyboard right now (figure of speech).*